 The CMS Money Follows the Person Tribal Initiative

 In 2013, CMS awarded funding for the MFP Tribal Initiative (TI) to five state grantees: Minnesota, Oklahoma, North Dakota, Washington and Wisconsin.
-The MFP TI offers existing MFP state grantees and tribal partners the resources to build sustainable community-based long- term services and supports (CB-LTSS) specifically for Indian country.
-CB-LTSS are those types of assistance with daily activities that generally help older adults and people with disabilities to remain in their homes.
-This initiative will make available these services to people with functional limitations or cognitive impairments that need assistance with activities of daily living such as bathing, dressing, eating, or other basic activities when they have been in an institutional setting for over 90 days.
-These services will help them move back into the community.
-In addition, MFP TI may be used to advance the development of an infrastructure required to implement CB-LTSS for American Indians and Alaska Natives (AI/AN) using a single or a variety of applicable Medicaid authorities.
+The MFP TI offers existing MFP state grantees and tribal partners the resources to build sustainable home and community-based services specifically for Indian country.
+HCBS are those types of assistance with daily activities that generally help older adults and people with disabilities to remain in their homes.
+This initiative makes available these services to people with functional limitations or cognitive impairments that need assistance with activities of daily living such as bathing, dressing, eating, or other basic activities when they have been in an institutional setting for over 60 days.
+These services help individuals move back into the community.
+In addition, the MFP TI advances the development of infrastructure required to implement HCBS in American Indian and Alaska Native (AI/AN) communities.
 Funding is intended to support the planning and development of:

-- An in-state Medicaid CB-LTSS program (as an alternative to institutional care) tailored for AI/ANs who are presently receiving services in an institution
+- An in-state Medicaid HCBS program (as an alternative to institutional care) tailored for AI/ANs who are presently receiving services in a medical facility

-- A service delivery structure that includes a set of administrative functions delegated by the state Medicaid agency to tribes or tribal organizations (T/TOs), such as enabling tribe(s) to design an effective program or package of Medicaid CB LTSS and operating day to day functions pertaining to the LTSS program(s)
+- A service delivery structure that includes a set of administrative functions delegated by the state Medicaid agency to tribes or tribal organizations (T/TOs), such as enabling tribe(s) to design an effective program or package of Medicaid HCBS and operating day to day functions pertaining to the LTSS program(s)